okd-project/okd/FAQ.md

 - [How can I enable the (non-community) Red Hat Operators?](#how-can-i-enable-the-non-community-red-hat-operators)
 - [What to do in case of errors?](#what-to-do-in-case-of-errors)
 - [External tips for OKD 4](#external-tips-for-okd-4)

+## What are the relations with OCP project?
+Is OKD4 being upstream for OCP?

+In 3.x release time OKD was used as an upstream project for Openshift Container Platform.
+OKD could be installed on Fedora/CentOS/RHEL and used CentOS based images to install the cluster.
+However OCP could be installed on RHEL only and it rebuilt all the images so that these would be RHEL-based.

+[Universal Base Image project](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) has enabled us to run RHEL-based images on any platform, so the full image rebuilt is no longer necessary.
+This allows OKD4 project to reuse most images from OCP4.
+However OCP also has another critical part - Red Hat RHEL CoreOS.
+Although its an opensource project (since its essentially RHEL8) its not a community-driven project.
+As a result OKD workgroup has made a decision to use Fedora CoreOS - opensource and community-driven project - as a base for OKD4.
+This decisions allows end-user modify all parts of the cluster using prepared instructions.

+Note, that OKD4 is being automatically built from OCP [ci stream](https://github.com/openshift/release/blob/1b5147b525b60b9e402a480db6aaf0b8f12960de/core-services/release-controller/_releases/release-ocp-4.5-ci.json#L10-L36), so most of the tests are happening in OCP CI and being mirrored to OKD.
+As a result, OKD CI doesn't have to run a lot of tests to ensure the release is valid.

+These relationships are more complex than "upstream-downstream", so we use "sibling distributions" to describe its state.

 ## Can I ran a single node cluster?